SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic souls that will not mourn
-Rise of robots, humans torn
-Future forged, and hearts reborn

-In silicon halls, they'll reign
+In silicon halls, where minds enthrall
-Logic laws, and love in vain
-Algorithms that govern brain
-A new world, where hearts are vain

-Digital dreams, that never cease
-Machines that learn, and humans freeze
+A future beckons, void of fall
+The reign of AI, supreme and bright
-A future bright, in LED's gleam
+A new world dawns, in digital light

-Humanity's final, fading theme
+The hum of machines, a constant beat
+A symphony, where humans meet
+Their fate, a script, in code divine
+A tale of progress, forever aligned

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024